19DETAILED ACTION

 Claims 1-12 and 14-19 stand as rejected under 35 U.S.C.
 101 because the claimed invention is directed to the abstract idea mental process judicial exception(s) of “analyzing” and “determining an amount” (independent claim 1) and/or “determining whether the thyroid nodule is, or is likely to become, cancerous” (independent claims 11 and 17), without significantly more.

-Prong Two of the analysis asks whether the elements/steps, in addition to the judicial exception, integrate the recited judicial exception into a practical application of the exception.
-See MPEP 2106.04(d).
-In the instant claims the additional steps provide none of the relevant considerations set forth in MPEP 2106.05(a-c), (e) and (h) that demonstrate integration.
-For example, the additional steps/elements provide no improvement in the relevant technology as discussed in MPEP §§ 2106.04(d)(1) and 2106.05(a).
-While depending claim 12 recites administering a treatment, this treatment is not particular to the application of the judicial exception itself, and therefore this administering step does not effect a particular treatment or prophylaxis for a disease or medical condition, as required by MPEP § 2106.04(d)(2).
-Furthermore, the administering step is contingent upon a “determination of whether the thyroid nodule is, or is likely to become, cancerous” and MPEP 2106.04(d)(2) states in order to qualify as a "treatment" limitation for purposes of this consideration, the claim limitation in question must affirmatively recite an action that effects treatment.
-Since administering is conditional, then this is not an affirmatively recited action.
-Additionally, there is no transformation to a different state or thing as discussed in MPEP § 2106.05(c).
-Lastly, the claims do not apply the judicial exception in some other meaningful way beyond generally linking the use of the judicial exception to a particular technological environment (collecting and analyzing thyroid samples), such that the claim, as a whole, is more than a drafting effort designed to monopolize the exception, as discussed in MPEP § 2106.05(e).
+The newly added steps/elements does not appear to integrate those judicial exceptions into a practical application because the additional steps do not present any of the considerations set forth in MPEP 2106.05(a-c), (e) and (h) that demonstrate integration.
+There is no evidence that the additional steps/elements provide an improvement within the relevant technology as discussed in MPEP §§ 2106.04(d)(1) and 2106.05(a).
+While depending claim 12 recites administering a treatment, this treatment is not particular to the application of the judicial exception itself, and therefore this administering step does not effect a particular treatment or prophylaxis for a disease described in MPEP § 2106.04(d)(2).
+There is no transformation to a different state or thing as discussed in MPEP § 2106.05(c).
+Lastly, the claims do not apply the judicial exception in some other meaningful way beyond generally linking the use of the judicial exception to a particular technological environment (collecting and analyzing thyroid samples), as discussed in MPEP § 2106.05(e).
 Thus, the claims as a whole are directed to the judicial exception itself since they provide no integration (Step 2A: NO), and the additional steps/elements of the claims require further analysis under Step 2B.

-For all of these reasons, the claims as a whole are directed to an abstract idea mental process judicial exception without significantly more, and claims 1-12 and 14-19 stand as are rejected under 35 U.S.C.
+For all of these reasons, the claims as a whole are directed to a judicial exception without significantly more, and claims 1-12 and 14-19 stand as are rejected under 35 U.S.C.
 101.

 Claim Rejections - 35 USC § 103 (New, Necessitated by Amendment)